AleksiNummelin/pika_ergom/README.md

 # ~~~~~~~~~~~~~~~~ pika-ERGOM ~~~~~~~~~~~~~~~ #

+# --- Why pika-ERGOM? --- #

 # --- What is in this repository? --- #

 This repository contains a modified version of the standalone Python-based application of the Ecological ReGional Ocean Model ERGOM.
 The original Python code (and code templates) can be found at https://git.iow.de/ERGOM/Templates/src/branch/kpar-cdom/1d_python.
 So far (10.07.2026) only the code itself has been edited at FMI, and thus the code templates are out of date and shouldn't be used.

 Inside the _code_ directory there are two further sub-directories, _init_ and _physics_, providing initial biogeochemical conditions and physical forcing respectively.
 The textfiles contained within were obtained from Hagen Radtke at the Leibniz Institute for Baltic Sea Research (IOW), and were used for initial testing.
 Subsewuently, the initial conditions and forcing have been updated at FMI.

+When run 'out-the-box', **pika-ERGOM** simulates conditions close to Utö in the Archipelago Sea (https://en-beta.ilmatieteenlaitos.fi/uto).
+It can in principle be applied at any location where inputs for temperature, salinity, mixed layer depth, wind and solar radiation inputs can be obtained.

 # --- What is ERGOM? --- #